zavalab/ADAM_Documentation/waste_to_energy.md

 <br>

 <p>
-    Given this system, we would like to know (1) how much waste is processed by the technology sites, (2) how much bio-electricity is produced, (3) and if this system profitable (i.e. do we earn more money from selling bio-electricity than we pay through transportation and operating costs?)
+    Given this system, the goal of this case study is to determine the amount of waste processed by the technology sites, the amount of bioelectricity produced, and the profitability of the system (i.e. do the earnings outweigh the losses?) at various electricity prices.
 </p>

 <p>
-    Running this system through ADAM will give us the optimal (i.e. most economically favorable) result.
+    Running this system through ADAM will give us the most economically favorable result.
 However, this does not mean that the system will be profitable; sometimes the most favorable result is the one with the least losses.
 When the transportation and operating costs outweigh the earnings from selling bioelectricity, CAFOs will not process any of their waste and instead will choose to dispose of it.
-In order to encourage CAFOs to process their waste, the price of bio-electricity must be adjusted so that processing the waste is profitable.
+In order to encourage CAFOs to process their waste, the price of bio-electricity must be adjusted so that processing the waste is favorable.
 </p>

 <p>